Dimakoua/twitter-automation-ai/README.md

 ## Running the Application

-The application has two main entry points:
+The application has three main entry points:

 ### 1. Main Orchestrator (`main.py`)